-A student's report card and progress report will be available based on YCSD Board approved school calendar.
-At the end of each nine-week grading period, a parent/teacher conference will be scheduled for parents/legal guardians to come to the school to meet with teachers and pick up his/her child's report card provided the student's device has been turned in to the appropriate school and any pending fines are paid.
-If the parent does not pick up the report card from the school within seven (7) days, then the report card will be given to the student.
-The final (end-of-year) report card is mailed to the home address provided by the student at the time of student registration.
+A student's progress report and report card will be available based on the YCSD Board approved school calendar.
+At the end of each nine-week grading period, a parent/teacher conference will be encouraged and scheduled, virtually or in-person, based on preference and needs of the parents and/or legal guardians to come to the school to meet with teachers regarding his/her student's progress.
+If the conference is held virtually, the report card will be sent home with the student provided the student's device has been turned in to the appropriate school and any pending fines are paid (4th nine weeks).
+If a conference is scheduled inperson, the report card will be given to the parent/legal guardian during the conference.
+The final (end-of-year) report card is mailed to the home address provided by the student at the time of student registration again provided that the student's device has been turned in to the appropriate school and any pending fines are paid.